okpaleke34/Javascript/README.md

 # vanilla-javascript-test
-Solving some of job recruiting javascript tasks
+I will commit some of the questions and solution to some of the javascript interview tasks